Offa’s Dyke Walking Holidays

 Jubilee Tower, Moel Famau, Clwyd

 Accommodation in en-suite rooms, full Welsh breakfast, luggage transfer, pick up to and from path if accommodation not on the path.
 Packed lunches and evening meals not included in price, but can be arranged.

-Please note: Packages can be tailor made to suit the customers, with longer or shorter mileages per day.
+Please note: Tours can be tailor made to suit the customers, with longer or shorter mileages per day.
 Extra days off are also possible.

 How to Get Here

 Nearest International Airport to start from Prestatyn is Manchester

 Nearest International Airport to start from Chepstow is London Heathrow or Cardiff.

 There are regular train services to Chepstow from London Euston or Paddington (just under 3 hours) and from Cardiff (40 mins).